cavemutt/silly-billy-bubbles-tour/README.md

 2. **Link your HTML to the bubbleStyles and bubbleScript files.**
 3. **Add the link to GSAP at the bottom of your body tag but above your regular script file link.**
 4. **Find the tourArray near the top of the bubbleScript file and remove all elements except for the intro and outro.**
-5. **Test the intro, outro, and Billy button, which should already be working at this point.
+5. **TEST the intro, outro, and Billy button, which should already be working at this point.
 The button is positioned at the top right corner of your page, so adjust any styling you might need to.**
 6. **Decide what elements you want in your tour (it will go in order of the array), add the tag/id name to the array (it is not currently set up to take multiple elements with the same class name).**
-7. **NOTE: If your elements are heavily nested, it might work better to use less-nested or nearby input/button elements just to get the Bubble where you want it.
-See notes in the .js file or below in the future/known issues section.**
+7. **NOTE: IF BUBBLE OR INDICATOR POSITION IS NOT GOOD : If your elements are heavily nested, or if the Bubble or Indicator just aren't working right,try adding the custom attributes on the HTML element below as needed.
+If still not right, maybe point the Bubble and/or Indicator towards a less-nested or nearby input/button element just to get things working how you want it.
+(See notes in the .js file or below in the future/known issues section.)**
+TO CHANGE HOW THE BUBBLE POSITION IS CALCULATED : add custom attribute ```data-BoundingBubbleY``` and/or ```data-BoundingBubbleX```
+TO CHANGE HOW THE INDICATOR POSITION IS CALCULATED : add custom attribute ```data-BoundingDotY``` and/or ```data-BoundingDotX```
-8. **Add the ```data-bubble=""``` attribute to each element on your tour with the content you want for that tour stop.**
+8. **ADD THE CONTENT : Add the ```data-bubble=""``` attribute to each element on your tour with the content you want for that tour stop.**
-9. **Play through it (maybe add one or two at a time to make sure it's working as you go along).
+9. **TEST : Play through it (maybe add one or two at a time to make sure it's working as you go along).
 If the positioning of the Bubble items are wonky, see notes in the .js file or below in the future/known issues section.**
 10.**Make any adjustments to improve any positioning issues or animation timings to your liking.**
 11.**Change the styles of the custom CSS variables in the root section of the .css file to suit your project!**